ElementsProject/lightning/doc/lightning-fetchinvoice.7.md

 *timeout* is an optional timeout; if we don't get a reply before this we fail (default, 60 seconds).

+*payer_note* is an optional payer note to include in the fetched invoice.

 RETURN VALUE
 ------------